Persistent BitTorrent Trackers: Security analysis

 We now formally analyze the security properties of our Persistent BitTorrent Tracker System (PBTS).
 Our security model addresses the core threats identified in \cref{subsec:threat-model}: reputation manipulation, false reporting, and unauthorized tracker operations.
 Each property is defined through a security game between a challenger and a probabilistic polynomial-time (PPT) adversary $\mathcal{A}$, capturing the adversary's advantage through a probability expression.

-This section relies on three assumptions: \emph{(1)} The signature scheme $\Sigma$ provides existential unforgeability under chosen message attacks (EUF-CMA) and supports secure signature aggregation. \emph{(2)} The TEE provides correct execution with secure attestation, ensuring that tracker code runs as specified. \emph{(3)} The smart contract layer ensures integrity of state transitions, rejecting unauthorized writes.
+This section relies on three assumptions: \emph{(1)} The signature scheme $\Sigma$ satisfies strong unforgeability (sUF-CMA) and aggregate unforgeability per \cref{def:signature}. \emph{(2)} The smart contract layer ensures integrity of state transitions, rejecting unauthorized writes. \emph{(3)} In the untrusted-operator model, the TEE provides correct execution with secure attestation.
+Properties~\ref{subsec:reg-auth}--\ref{subsec:receipt-nonreuse} hold under assumptions (1)--(2) alone in the trusted-operator model; assumption~(3) additionally protects against a malicious tracker operator.

 We analyze four security properties. \emph{Registration authenticity} (\cref{subsec:reg-auth}) prevents identity impersonation by requiring valid signatures from key holders during account creation. \emph{Receipt non-repudiation} (\cref{subsec:receipt-nonrepud}) makes it impossible for peers to deny having received data after signing acknowledgments. \emph{Report soundness} (\cref{subsec:report-soundness}) bounds reputation inflation: users can only claim credit supported by valid receipts from other peers. \emph{Receipt non-reusability} (\cref{subsec:receipt-nonreuse}) prevents double-spending attacks where the same receipt appears in multiple reports.